 Key Points to Remember

-- A toothache from an impacted tooth is most commonly caused by a wisdom tooth that cannot fully erupt through the gum
+- A toothache from an impacted tooth is most commonly caused by a wisdom tooth that cannot fully erupt through the gum.

-- Symptoms may include jaw pain, gum swelling, difficulty opening the mouth, and an unpleasant taste
+- Symptoms may include jaw pain, gum swelling, difficulty opening the mouth, and an unpleasant taste.

-- Not all impacted teeth cause problems — some are discovered incidentally on X-rays and may only need monitoring
+- Not all impacted teeth cause problems — some are discovered incidentally on X-rays and may only need monitoring.

-- Persistent pain, spreading swelling, or signs of infection are reasons to seek a professional dental assessment
+- Persistent pain, spreading swelling, or signs of infection are reasons to seek a professional dental assessment.

-- Regular dental check-ups and good oral hygiene are the most effective ways to reduce the risk of complications
+- Regular dental check-ups and good oral hygiene are the most effective ways to reduce the risk of complications from impacted teeth.

 Frequently Asked Questions